-For both Phase I and Phase II, the primary employment of the principal investigator must be with the small business firm at the time of award and during the conduct of the proposed project.
-Primary employment means that more than one-half of the principal investigator's time is spent in the employ of the small business.
+For both Phase I and Phase II, the primary employment of the principal investigator must be with the proposing small business concern or research institution at the time of award and during the conduct of the proposed project.
+Primary employment means that more than one-half of the principal investigator's time is spent in the employ of the small business concern or research institution.
 This precludes full-time employment with another organization.
 Occasionally, deviations from this requirement may occur, and must be approved in writing by the contracting officer after consultation with the agency SBIR/STTR Program Manager/Coordinator.
-Further, a small business firm or research institution may replace the principal investigator on an SBIR/STTR Phase I or Phase II award, subject to approval in writing by the contracting officer.
+Further, a small business concern or research institution may replace the principal investigator on an SBIR/STTR Phase I or Phase II award, subject to approval in writing by the contracting officer.